DavidTheBugWriter/covid19/README.md

-# 7th Jul 2020: project abandoned.tinue editing my sc
+# 7th Jul 2020: project abandoned.
-THe DHSC keep changing the way they report statistics and I lack the time to rewrite the scaper to gather them.
+THe DHSC keep changing the way they report statistics and I lack the time to rewrite the scaper to gather the data.
+I'm also doubtful of the reporting methodologies & untangling these is the job for a more dedictated person than I.

 Due to timing changes in UK government release of death data there are inaccuracies in dates of mortality figures.
 I may be able to correct these at some point and the error is probably fairly marginal.